yanxurui/logdog/README.md

-# a multiple logs monitor
+# logdogs

+A daemon to monitor keywords in any log files specified by glob pattern.

-Logs are checked periodically by dogs in the backgroup.
-Lines match the keyword patterns are processed by user defined handler.
+In the background log files are checked periodically by dogs and user defined handlers are called when error lines are detected according the keyword regex.

 ## features
 * glob path
 * regex keywords
-* support logrotate
+* compatible with logrotate
-* custmize handler
+* custmize handler function or callable object
-* does not require log file to exist before watch
+* log files don't have to exist before watch
 * a dog can watch multiple logs and a log can be watched by multiple dogs